-I am an Associate Professor in the Department of Organization Sciences of the Faculty of Social Sciences of the Vrije Universiteit Amsterdam (VU Amsterdam) where I work since 2001.
+I am an Associate Professor and Director of Programmes in the Department of Organization Sciences of the Faculty of Social Sciences of the Vrije Universiteit Amsterdam (VU Amsterdam) where I work since 2001.

 My current research is about the organizational and community response to crisis and disaster situations.